 Too much grass

-If you have too much grazing for your equines needs, and their BCS has increased, and they are gaining weight, consider restricting grazing, using track systems, stabling or moving to a pad for part of the day to reduce grass intake.
+If you have too much grazing for your equine’s needs, and their Body Condition Score (BCS) has increased, and they are gaining weight, consider restricting grazing, using track systems, stabling or moving to a pad for part of the day to reduce grass intake.
 Adding movement and increasing exercise will also support weight loss.

 Not enough grass